F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 Settings
 --------
 Settings is where optional deployment parameters are set.
-For example, setting up log forwarding for Telemetry Streaming or adding an IPAM provider when deploying FAST Applications.
-See the `Telemetry Streaming <https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/event-listener.html>`_ documentation for configuring logging.
+See `FAST Settings <https://clouddocs.f5.com/products/extensions/f5-appsvcs-templates/latest/userguide/settings.html>`_ for a list of currently supported optional deployment settings.

 .. _apitab: